mjordan/claw_rest_ingester/README.md

 └── metadata.csv
 ```

 The names of the images can take any form you want since they are included in the CSV file (which can also be named whatever you want).
-That file must contain three columns, `file`, `title`, and `field_description`, corresponding to the fields that the default CLAW `islandora_object` content type has.
-The `file` column contains the full filename of the image file, and the other two columns contain the corresponding values for your nodes.
+That file must contain at least two columns, `file` and `title`.
+The `file` column contains the full filename of the image file, and the `title` column contains the corresponding title values.

 If you load you own data, be sure that the values of the `$input_dir` and `$csv_file` point to the right paths.